Alexi Tuomarila: Biography

 Born in Pori, Finland, Alexi Tuomarila started studying classical piano at the age of six at the Espoo Music Academy, Finland.
 As a teenager he was enthusiastic about rock and grunge music before digging deeper into jazz through his father's record collection.
-In 1993 Tuomarila was accepted to Oulunkylä pop/jazz Conservatory in Helsinki, Finland, where he studied for a year.
-He continued his studies under Diederik Wissels and Nathalie Loriers at the Royal Conservatory of Brussels and earned his Master of Music degree in 1999.
+In 1993 Tuomarila was accepted to Oulunkylä pop/jazz Conservatory in Helsinki, Finland.
+Next year, in 1994 he continued his studies under Diederik Wissels and Nathalie Loriers at the Royal Conservatory of Brussels and earned his Master of Music degree in 1999.
+Currently Tuomarila is working on his doctoral research at the University of Arts, Sibelius Academy, Helsinki.

 During his studies he formed his Quartet with Nicolas Kummert, Christophe Devisscher, and Teun Verbruggen.
 In 1999 his quartet won the award for best band and Tuomarila won the prize for best soloist at the "21st Hoeilaart International Jazz Competition" Belgium.
 In 2001, he received the first prize at the "3rd International Jazz Soloist Competition" in Monaco, and he won the "10th International Tremplin Jazz Competition" in Avignon with his quartet.

 The Alexi Tuomarila Quartet also won the first prize at the "5th International Granada Jazz Competition" in Spain 2005.

 The quartet recorded and released three albums Voices of Pohjola for Igloo Records (Benelux) 2001, the Emma Award (Finnish Grammy) nominee 02 for Finlandia Records - Warner Music Group 2003, and Runo X for Edita Cambeya (Spain) 2007.

 Alexi Tuomarila Quartet changed the name of the group into Drifter and welcomed Axel Gilain as a bass player/vocalist.
 Drifter recorded and released the critically acclaimed Flow album for Edition Records, UK in 2015.

 In 2005 Tuomarila formed his renowned trio, with Norwegian bassist Mats Eilertsen and Finnish drummer Olavi Louhivuori.
 The trio has released four critically acclaimed albums: Constellation for Jazzaway Records (Norway, 2006), Seven Hills (2013), Kingdom (2017) and Sphere (2019) for distinguished British Edition Records.

 The latest album Sphere earned Tuomarila the prestigious Emma award (Finnish Grammy) for "Jazz album of the year".

 British BBC Music Magazine gave the album five stars and selected it as the "Jazz album of the month" (07/2019).

-Tuomarila played a decade, from 2007 until 2017, with the Polish trumpet player Tomasz Stańko in different kinds of band combinations.
+Tuomarila played a decade, from 2007 until 2017, with the Polish trumpet player Tomasz Stańko in different band combinations.
 Their first concert together was at the 750th anniversary of the city of Kraków.

 During 2009–2014 Tuomarila played with Tomasz Stanko Quintet (Jakob Bro, Anders Christensen, Olavi Louhivuori) toured around the world and also recorded the Dark Eyes for ECM Records, 2010, which reached number five in the Polish pop charts.